Moscow theater hostage crisis: In popular culture

 Part III Episode 6 of the Netflix Spanish drama series Money Heist (La Casa de Papel) contains spoken references to the theater crisis and the use of halothane gas, with critique of Putin's indifference to the fates of the hostages and hostage-takers.
 In the series, Spanish authorities eventually use halothane gas to assault a bank during a hostage crisis.

-In Season 1 Episode 9 of FBI: International, Bulgarian authorities nearly use poison gas to resolve a terrorist hostage-taking in a theater in Sofia, which the Federal Bureau of Investigation, sent to assist Bulgarian authorities, strongly objects to.
+In Season 1 Episode 9 of FBI: International, Bulgarian authorities nearly use poison gas to resolve a hostage-taking in a theater in Sofia, which the Federal Bureau of Investigation, sent to assist Bulgarian authorities, strongly objects to.
 The standoff is ultimately resolved without the gas being deployed.